 Rhodes is the headline; Symi is the overnight everyone misses; Patmos is the religious pilgrimage; Kos is the second-biggest but most package-y; Karpathos is the under-touristed mountain-and-windsurf alternative; Kastellorizo is the tiny easternmost dot two km from Turkey.

-The chain's headline and the largest still-inhabited medieval walled city in Europe — UNESCO since 1988.
+The chain's headline and one of the largest still-inhabited medieval walled cities in Europe — UNESCO since 1988.
 The Palace of the Grand Masters, the cobbled Street of the Knights, the Archaeological Museum in the old infirmary, the Jewish Quarter.
 The boutique-hotel cluster inside the walls is where to base.
 Lindos, an hour down the east coast, is the white cliff-village under its 4th-century-BC acropolis.
 Three to four nights minimum.

 A 50–90-min ferry north of Rhodes — and the chain's most-photographed single image.
 Yialos harbour is a horseshoe of pastel-painted 19th-century neoclassical mansions stacked up the hillside, with the medieval Chorio at the top of the Kali Strata (a 500-step stone staircase).
 Most people see Symi for two hours off a Rhodes day-boat; stay overnight instead — the town empties at 6 p.m. and turns gold.